atilaneves/dockerfiles/README.md

 dockerfiles
 ===========

-Collection of Dockerfiles for creating Linux containers with docker
+Collection of Dockerfiles for creating Linux containers with [docker](http://www.docker.io/).